About

 Big Picture Pathway to UOW

-UOW has partnered with Big Picture Education Australia and participating high-schools to provide a pathway into a range of UOW undergraduate courses without needing an ATAR
+UOW has partnered with Big Picture Education Australia and participating high-schools to provide a pathway into a range of UOW undergraduate courses.

 Limited ATAR

 UOW accepts the Limited ATAR for admission to all undergraduate programs.
 You must be at least 20 years old on 1 March in the year you complete your HSC studies.
-You must also complete between 5 and 9 units of ATAR courses, including at least 1 unit of a Category A English course.
+You must also complete between 5 and 9 units of ATAR courses, including at least 1 unit of an English.

 UOW College Pathway Programs

-Offering a suite of academic pathways, UOW College provides guaranteed* entry to UOW bachelor degrees on successful completion of the program.
+Offering a suite of academic pathways, UOW College pathway programs provide students with a guaranteed* entry pathway to more than 35 bachelor degrees at UOW.
 All college students have access to UOW facilities while they study.

-The University Entrance Program (UEP) is fee free** for Australian domestic students.
-It has been specifically designed for students who have not met the direct entry requirements for a UOW bachelor degree or who have experienced a significant disadvantage during their secondary school education.
+The University Entrance Program (UEP) has been specifically designed for domestic students who have not met the direct entry requirements for a UOW bachelor degree or who have experienced a significant disadvantage during their high school education.
+This 14-week course teaches the fundamental skills required for university study and maximises your chance of success in your degree.

 * Guarantee is subject to meeting UOW entry requirements